 The Grand Canal in Venice is one of the world’s most famous thoroughfares.
 And with good reason: it’s one of the most beautiful streets in the world.

-This one canal is a trip through a thousand years of history and empire The Venice Grand Canal is lined with grand palaces, or palazzi, magnificent hotels and some of the most beautiful churches in Europe.
+This one canal is a trip through a thousand years of history and empire.
+The Venice Grand Canal is lined with many of the main Venice landmarks – including grand palaces, or palazzi, magnificent hotels and some of the most beautiful churches in Europe.

 It’s crossed by just four bridges, and is by far the busiest canal in Venice.
 Yet even here there are quiet corners, pockets of Venice off the beaten path in the unlikeliest of places.

 The journey from one end to the other – on the number 1 vaporetto or waterbus – is one of the best public transport journeys in the world.

 Enjoy it from wherever you are in the world, on our virtual Venice Grand Canal tour.

 The newest bridge over the Grand Canal is the Ponte della Constituzione, which links Piazzale Roma bus station with a walkway to the railway station.
 It’s also known as the Ponte Calatrava, after the Spanish architect who designed it.

 A view from the Ponte della Constituzione.
 The vaporetto, or waterbus, is the most popular way of travelling along the Grand Canal.
 The church with the green dome in the background is San Simeone Piccolo.

 This view, from the Ferrovia or northern side is of the Tolentini church in the setiere of Santa Croce.

 The next bridge over the Grand Canal is the Ponte degli Scalzi, named after the Baroque church of the Barefoot Sisters next to the Ferrovia or railway station.
 This is the view from the Scalzi bridge down the Grand Canal, with the district of Cannaregio and church of San Geremia to the left.